Reporting

 2. All Board composition data is as of the dates of the annual meeting of shareholders in the respective reporting years, except for the “Average Board and committee meeting attendance rate” which is as of December 31 of each reporting year.

-3. Within the meaning of the Canadian Securities Administrators (CSA) Guidelines and National Instrument 52-110 – Audit Committees and National Instrument 58-101 – Disclosure of Corporate Governance Practices and in the Board’s view, the following eleven Directors (constituting more than 75% of the Board), namely Pierre Beaudoin, Marcel R. Coutu, Gary A. Doer, Anthony R. Graham, Sharon MacLeod, Paula B. Madoff, Isabelle Marcoux, Christian Noyer, T. Timothy Ryan, Jr., Siim A. Vanaselja and Elizabeth D. Wilson, are independent and have no other relationships that could reasonably interfere with the exercise of their independent judgment in discharging their duties to the Corporation.
-Paul Desmarais, Jr., Chairman, and André Desmarais, Deputy Chairman, being former executive officers of the Corporation within the past three years, are not independent.
+3. Of the 14 Directors elected at the 2024 Annual General Meeting of Shareholders, 10 Directors (constituting more than 71% of the Directors) are independent within the meaning of the Canadian Securities Administrators (CSA) Guidelines and National Instrument 52-110 – Audit Committees and National Instrument 58-101 – Disclosure of Corporate Governance Practices, and do not have any relationships that could reasonably interfere with the exercise of their independent judgment in discharging their duties to the Corporation.
+Paul Desmarais, Jr., and André Desmarais, each having an immediate family member that is an executive officer of a wholly-owned subsidiary of the Corporation, are not independent.
 R. Jeffrey Orr, President and CEO, being an executive officer of the Corporation, is not independent.
-See the Independence of Directors section of the Corporate Governance page of Power Corporation’s corporate website for further information on the Corporation’s definition of independence.
+Ségolène Gallienne-Frère is not independent because she has an immediate family member who was an executive officer of Groupe Bruxelles Lambert, and Claude Généreux (an executive officer of the Corporation) serves on the committee of Groupe Bruxelles Lambert's Board of Directors which functions as its compensation committee.
+See the Independence of Directors section of the Corporate Governance page of Power Corporation’s corporate website for further information on the Corporation’s definition of independence as well as for the current list of independent Directors.

 5. As defined in the Employment Equity Act (Canada).